Advice if you are worried about losing your home

 If you decide to rent privately, look around first to find out what is on offer in your area and get an idea of what sort of rents are being charged.

-You may need to find out from a local advice agency what maximum rents will be covered by Housing Benefit in your area.
+You may need to find out from a local advice agency what maximum rents will be covered by Housing Benefit or the housing element of Universal Credit in your area.
 They may also keep lists of local landlords.
-Landlords who have a smaller amount of properties may be more likely to rent you a property if you receive Housing Benefit.
+Landlords who have a smaller amount of properties may be more likely to rent you a property if you receive Housing Benefit or the housing element of Universal Credit.
 They are also less likely to run credit checks on potential tenants.
 Have a look at the house before you agree to move in or hand over any money.
 Ask for a receipt for any money you pay as rent or as a deposit.

 Help with rent